 Now that I eat a Paleo diet out of necessity, my muffin recipes have changed, but they are close to consistency and flavor of traditional muffins and I find them incredibly satisfying.
 I recently developed this recipe for Paleo Chocolate (Carob) Muffins and am eager to share it!

 If you can’t eat chocolate, don’t worry!
 You can substitute carob powder for the cocoa powder, which I often do as it makes a sweeter muffin.
 When I do this, I omit the stevia/maple syrup.
-According to “The Paleo Mom”, Dr Sarah Ballantyne, on her website, carob can be consumed in moderation by those following an autoimmune protocol, which I find makes me feel best.
-So although I occasionally do make this with chocolate, I find substituting with carob powder is very close in flavor, particularly when made with “toasted carob” powder.
+According to “The Paleo Mom”, Dr Sarah Ballantyne, on her website, carob can be consumed in moderation by those following an autoimmune protocol (AIP), which I find makes me feel best (note, I can tolerate eggs so this recipe is not strict AIP) So although I occasionally do make this with chocolate, I find substituting with carob powder is very close in flavor, particularly when made with “toasted carob” powder.

 I hope you enjoy this treat!
 I am currently vacationing in NYC with my family and am so glad that I packed some of these muffins, frozen, in my luggage.
 They’ve been perfect for those times when I crave a sweet treat or alongside a breakfast of coffee, eggs and paleo-friendly meats.
 So, without further ado, here’s the recipe…